 Preparing for your appointment

 Symptoms of sick sinus syndrome, if present at all, may be so mild that you don't realize they're cause for concern.
-For this reason, sick sinus syndrome may not be diagnosed until it's in an advanced stage, when the risk of complications is greater.
+For this reason, sick sinus syndrome might not be diagnosed until it's advanced, when the risk of complications is greater.

 Call your family doctor or general practitioner if you have symptoms of sick sinus syndrome.
-In some cases when you call to set up an appointment, you may be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).
+You might be referred to a doctor trained in diagnosing and treating heart conditions (cardiologist).

 Here's some information to help you prepare for your appointment.